dotnet/docs-maui/docs/platform-integration/local-notifications.md

 ```

 > [!IMPORTANT]
-> By default, notifications scheduled using the `AlarmManager` class will not survive device restart.
+> By default, notifications scheduled using the `AlarmManager` class won't survive device restart.
 However, you can design your app to automatically reschedule notifications if the device is restarted.
 For more information, see [Start an alarm when the device restarts](https://developer.android.com/training/scheduling/alarms#boot) in [Schedule repeating alarms](https://developer.android.com/training/scheduling/alarms) on developer.android.com.
 For information about background processing on Android, see [Guide to background processing](https://developer.android.com/guide/background) on developer.android.com.

 ### Handle incoming notifications